Internet of Things security from the ground up

 Azure IoT Hub durably stores messages for devices and waits for the device to connect.
 These commands are stored for two days, enabling devices connecting sporadically, due to power or connectivity concerns, to receive these commands.
 Azure IoT Hub maintains a per-device queue for each device.

 Secure processing and storage in the cloud

-From encrypted communications to processing data in the cloud, the Azure IoT Suite helps keep data secure.
+From encrypted communications to processing data in the cloud, the solution accelerators help keep data secure.
 It provides flexibility to implement additional encryption and management of security keys.

-Using Azure Active Directory (AAD) for user authentication and authorization, Azure IoT Suite can provide a policy-based authorization model for data in the cloud, enabling easy access management that can be audited and reviewed.
-This model also enables near-instant revocation of access to data in the cloud, and of devices connected to the Azure IoT Suite.
+Using Azure Active Directory (AAD) for user authentication and authorization, Azure IoT solution accelerators can provide a policy-based authorization model for data in the cloud, enabling easy access management that can be audited and reviewed.
+This model also enables near-instant revocation of access to data in the cloud, and of devices connected to the Azure IoT solution accelerators.